 Okay, you are now mesmerized looking at the long strip of alluring shops circling The Island Fountains with the Great Smoky Mountain Wheel towering above.
 What first?
 There is a convenient information booth to your left that can provide you with directions and a map of the entire Island, perfect if your group is full of people with varying tastes and you can coordinate to meet back up in certain spots.

 If you already had breakfast back at your cabin but still need a little bit of a pick-me-up, the Margaritaville Coffee Shop is awaiting you on your right once you get off the Island train with a full range of caffeinated delights!
 Want a mouthwatering pastry for breakfast?
 Head on over to Cinnabon where their buns are constantly hot and freshly frosted!
-There are two locations: the first is near the Island Show Fountains near the restrooms, the second is beyond the Thunderdome Bungee, which is hard to miss.
+It’s just beyond the Thunderdome Bungee, which is hard to miss.
 If you haven’t eaten, Paula Deen’s Family Kitchen is the place to really fill up.